 Note that your revenue marketing playbook needs to be agile and always evolving.
 It’s best if you are constantly experimenting and documenting what’s working.
-Keep trying out new channels, new content, new lead readiness signals and try reverse-engineering closed leads sources and signals.
+Keep trying out new channels, new content, new lead readiness signals, and try reverse-engineering closed lead sources and signals.

 2. Pick the right tools with product DNA that supports revenue marketing.